Jimuell12/Taters-copy/README.md

 # Taters Online Store UI Clone

-This repository contains a desktop-only clone of the Taters online store UI, created using React without any additional frameworks.
-This project was developed as part of an OJT application requirement, focusing on replicating the website's design and layout.
+This repository contains a desktop-only clone of the Taters online store UI, created using React and styled with Tailwind CSS.
+The project was developed as part of an OJT application requirement, focusing on replicating the website's design and layout.

 ## Features

-- **Desktop Layout:** Tailored for desktop screens, without responsive design.
+- **Desktop Layout:** Tailored specifically for desktop screens.
-- **React Components:** UI built with React, emphasizing modularity and reusability.
+- **React Components:** Built using React with a focus on modular and reusable components.
-- **No CSS Frameworks:** Styled using plain CSS.
+- **Tailwind CSS:** Utilized for efficient and responsive styling.

 ## Technologies Used

 - React
-- CSS3
+- Tailwind CSS
 - JavaScript (ES6+)

 ## Setup